ibm-cloud-docs/devsecops/devsecops-collect-evidence.md

 The following parameter is optional:

 - `--attachment`
    The file to be processed as a result and attached to the evidence.
 The parameter can be specified multiple times for multiple files.
+For image signing, ensure that the signature file is attached using the --attachment parameter.
+The signature file must include the signature details, such as key ID, algorithm, and signed digest.
+Common formats include JSON or TXT.
 - `--meta`
    Arbitrary metadata to be added to the evidence.
 The parameter accepts 'key=value' pairs and can be specified multiple times.
+You can include metadata relevant to the image signing process, such as the signing environment or any specific configurations used during the signing.
 -  `--additional-comment`
    The comment that is added to an issue if a pipeline has failed.